NCAR/2014-EarthCube-BuildingBlocks-EnablingCollaboration-14402930-vivo-source/README.md

 - Adjustments to statistics displayed on home page
 - Addition of a word cloud showing expertise and research areas
 - Addition of common nicknames to Solr's synonym file
+- Use of Elasticsearch and the Facetview2 library for browsing
+- Beta VIVO crosslinking with test Cornell University VIVO
+- Responsive Bootstrap theme
 - Support for UNAVCO's expanded ontology
 	- Display a map on a GPS station's page
 	- Display expertise on a Person's page